 The University of the Virgin Islands is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, 3624 Market Street Philadelphia, PA, 19104, (215) 662-5606.
 The Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Commission on Recognition of Postsecondary Accreditation.
-The University is also an active member of the American Association for Higher Education, the American Association of State Colleges and Universities, the American Council on Education, the Association of Caribbean Information Systems, the Association of Caribbean Universities and Research Institutes, the Association of Governing Boards, the National Association for Equal Opportunity, and the National Association of State Universities and Land Grant Colleges.
+The University is also an active member of the American Association for Higher Education, the American Association of State Colleges and Universities, the American Council on Education, the Association of Caribbean Information Systems, the Association of Caribbean Universities and Research Institutes, the Association of State Universities and Land Grant Colleges.

 The bachelor and associate degree programs in nursing education are accredited by the National League for Nursing, Accrediting Commission, 61 Broadway 33rd Floor, New York, New York 10006 (800-669-1656 ext.
 153).
-The Business Administration Division is a member of the Assembly of the American Association of Collegiate Schools of Business.
+The School of Business is a member of the Assembly of the American Association of Collegiate Schools of Business.